Ceterai/Ceterai.github.io/MyEnternia/Wiki/DreamEater/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Dream Siphon

+**WIP**.
+A sequence of 4 light physical strikes.
+Hold to perform a Super Heavy Slash.
+Every strike recharges energy slightly.
+What tech drives this tool?
+Is this even technology to begin with?
+Are dreamers able to comprehend the inner workings of their own tools?..

+### Nightcharge

+Hold to perform a spear charge.
+This can only be done with enough energy harvested...
+Or if you have enough by yourself already.
+Except... no amount of energy is really enough, right, dreamer?..

 ## Sources

 Can be bought from merchants: